MailTape/MailTape-v1/_posts/2020-11-22-JW-Francis.md

 ---
 <p id="introduction">This Sunday morning is all about revived retro grooves:) [JWestern](https://jwesternn.bandcamp.com/releases) hits MailTape with a dynamite neo-soul selection to get us moving.

-  Two days ago, JWestern released his debut EP, [Just People](https://jwesternn.bandcamp.com/releases).
-Full of velvet vocals, jazz riffs, and spiraling pockets of layered instrumentals, the EP moves through the many modes of relationships and the space they take up in our heads.
+Two weeks ago, JW Francis released his full album, [We Share a Similar Joy](https://jwfrancis.bandcamp.com/album/we-share-a-similar-joy).
+Full of unique guitar melodies,

+  , and spiraling pockets of layered instrumentals, the EP moves through the many modes of relationships and the space they take up in our heads.
 Based in Leeds, JWestern is influenced by an array of jazz and neo-soul musicians, clearly evident by the stretches of jazz riffs and grooves in his own songs:)
 </p>

 # JW Francis's selection